Microsoft/azure-docs.cs-cz/articles/iot-dps/quick-enroll-device-tpm-java.md

 4. Sledujte v okně výstupu úspěšnou registraci.

 5. Přejděte k vaší službě zřizování na webu Azure Portal.
-Click **Manage enrollments**, and select the **Individual Enrollments** tab.
+Select **Manage enrollments**, and select the **Individual Enrollments** tab.
 Notice that the *Registration ID* of your simulated TPM device is now listed.

     ![Ověření úspěšné registrace TPM na portálu](./media/quick-enroll-device-tpm-java/verify-tpm-enrollment.png)

 ## <a name="clean-up-resources"></a>Vyčištění prostředků
-Pokud chcete prozkoumat ukázku služby v Javě, neprovádějte čištění prostředků vytvořených v rámci tohoto rychlého startu.
-Pokud pokračovat nechcete, pomocí následujícího postupu odstraňte všechny prostředky vytvořené tímto rychlým startem.
+If you plan to explore the Java service sample, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all resources created by this quickstart.

 1. Zavřete na svém počítači okno výstupu ukázky v Javě.
 1. Zavřete okno simulátoru TPM, pokud jste ho otevřeli pro simulaci zařízení TPM.
-1. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Individual Enrollments** tab.
-Select the *Registration ID* of the device you enrolled using this Quickstart, and click the **Delete** button at the top of the blade.
+1. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Individual Enrollments** tab.
+Select the check box next to the *Registration ID* for the enrollment entry you created using this quickstart, and press the **Delete** button at the top of the pane.

 ## <a name="next-steps"></a>Další kroky
-V tomto rychlém startu jste do své služby Device Provisioning zaregistrovali simulované zařízení TPM.
+In this quickstart, you enrolled a simulated TPM device to your Device Provisioning service.
 Pokud se chcete se zřizováním zařízení seznámit podrobněji, pokračujte ke kurzu nastavení služby Device Provisioning na webu Azure Portal.

 > [!div class="nextstepaction"]
 > [Kurzy pro službu Azure IoT Hub Device Provisioning](./tutorial-set-up-cloud.md)